remix-run/remix/docs/api/remix.md

 #### `fetcher.data`

-When using `<fetcher.Form>` or `fetcher.submit()`, the action or loader's response is stored here.

-In the case of action submissions, the data is available even before the routes on the page are reloaded.

-It is not available when the fetcher state is "submitting".
-If you need it around when the same form is resubmit, you'll need to persist it to your own React state.
+The returned response data from your loader or action is stored here.
+Once the data is set, it persists on the fetcher even through reloads and resubmissions (like calling `fetcher.load()` again after having already read the data).

 #### `fetcher.Form`